 We’re almost there!
 We’ve almost launched Central Fitness but we still need your help!
-Thank you to all of you, who attended on the weekend we’re just shy of our goal.
+Thanks to all of you who attended on the weekend, we’re just shy of our goal.
 Any help spreading the word from here would be AWESOME.

-Remember for everyone that signs up during this time will be getting a copy of our GET STRONG or GET LEAN nutrition program created by our conditioning coach Kale Panoho in conjunction with Food Sports Scientist PhD student Alex LuBransky.
+Remember, everyone who signs up during this time will get a copy of our GET STRONG or GET LEAN nutrition program created by our conditioning coach Kale Panoho in conjunction with Food Sports Scientist PhD student Alex LuBransky.

 – Jonny, Alex and Kale